When French schools start the new academic year on September 2nd, there will be a new health protocol in place – full details here.

 But parents shouldn’t be too concerned about being arrested by the stationery police if they don’t have all the items on the list – which is described as a guideline rather than a rule.

-Poor families can get help with the cost of stationery and other back-to-school expenses – click here to find out how to apply.
+Less well-off families can get help with the cost of stationery and other back-to-school expenses – click here to find out how to apply.